-Ideally, a marketing lead can be defined as any decision maker or business within your TAM that has made initial contact with your brand’s marketing real estate.
-They arrive via inbound channels that marketing has created and optimized to attract and convert audiences.
+For marketing, a lead is any decision maker or business within your total addressable market (TAM) that’s made their first contact with your brand’s marketing real estate.
+They arrive through inbound channels your marketing team has created and optimized.

 What Are Prospects?

-When an outbound rep successfully gets a lead to agree to demo your product, or show sufficient interest towards making a purchase in the near future, they become a prospect in the eyes of the sales function.
+When an outbound rep successfully gets a lead to agree to demo your product, or show interest in buying, they become a prospect in the eyes of the sales team.

-Prospects actively go out of their way to learn more about a product or service in order to reach a stage where they’re knowledgeable enough to make a purchase decision.
+But it’s not just about getting a lead to agree to a demo or show interest in buying.
+Prospects actively go out of their way to learn more about a product or service to reach a stage where they’re knowledgeable enough to make a purchase decision.

 What Are Opportunities?

-But in any case, if marketing were to define opportunities, they would be those prospects that successfully got past your marketing real estate filters, interacted with the sales team, and were thereafter deemed worthy enough to make an immediate purchase.
+Opportunities are prospects that have successfully passed your marketing real estate filters, interacted with the sales team, and were identified as prospects who could make an immediate purchase.

 The challenge is to identify prospects that are likely to move to the decision stage.
 Revenue teams can do this by using buyer intent data and AI to predict buying stages.